37 Best Things to Do in Langkawi [2023 Updated]

-24. Take a mesmerizing ride to Langkawi Cable Cars
+24. Take a mesmerizing ride on the Langkawi Cable Car

-If you are in for a short day trip down the island, take a cable car ride to view the popular Sky Bridge of Langkawi.
+If you are in for a short day trip down the island, take a cable car ride to view the popular Langkawi Sky Bridge.
 Elevated at 2300 feet above sea level, the breathtaking view from the top of the bridge will leave you spellbound.
 The place is also surrounded with stalls filled with local cuisines and souvenir shops for a quick shopping and dining in Langkawi.

 25. Travel the virtues of Oriental Village

 Oriental Village is one of Langkawi’s latest attractions.
 It is a mix of an Asian themed park that features local heritage building models.
 You can also catch traditional performances of jugglers, martial art and music performers as you travel deep into the village.
 To make things more fun, learn to fly a kite in here or get your portraits painted by the amazing artists of the village.

 If you want unique things to do in Langkawi in 2021 then pay a visit to Crocodile Adventureland.
 The place is home to many rare crocodile breeds including Tomistoma, Siamese, Saltwater and Guinea Crocodile.
 Interact in fun and interactive activities with the crocodiles in the Heart Stopping show of the Adventureland for an absolute fun day with your family.